kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 - `example`: give a hint about what value to expect.
 Later on I will explain you why this is handy when creating a simulator.

 > Tip!
 Make working with OpenApi spec easier in VSCode by installing the [Swagger Viewer extension](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer)

-> Curious about what the Openapi spec has to offer?
+> Curious about what the OpenApi spec has to offer?
 Check out the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md)

 ### Generate Angular Services

 We're going to generate our Angular code with the CLI of [openapi-generator](https://github.com/OpenAPITools/openapi-generator-cli).
-We can install this via NPM as devDependency:
+We can install this via npm as devDependency:

 ```bash
   npm i @openapitools/openapi-generator-cli -D